-- (b) Use records information for purposes other than screening for employment or release records information to other persons for purposes other than screening for employment. - (2) It is a felony of the third degree, punishable as provided in s.
-775.082, s.
-775.083, or s.
-775.084, for any person willfully, knowingly, or intentionally to use juvenile records information for any purposes other than specified in this section or to release such information to other persons for purposes other than specified in this section. - (3) Exclusion from owning, operating, or being employed by a children's center or other child care program; hearings provided. - (a) The License Board shall deny, suspend, or revoke a license or pursue other remedies provided in Licensing Regulations XVI, in addition to or in lieu of denial, suspension, or revocation for failure to comply with this section.
-The disciplinary actions determination to be made by the License Board and the procedure for hearing for applicants and licensees shall be in accordance with Licensing Regulations XVI. - (b) When the License Board has reasonable cause to believe that grounds for denial or termination of employment exist, it shall notify, in writing, the applicant, licensee, or other child care program and the child care personnel affected, stating the specific record which indicates noncompliance with the standards in Licensing Regulations. - (c) When the License Board is the agency initiating the statement regarding noncompliance of an employee with the standards contained in Licensing Regulations XVI, the employee, applicant, licensee, or other child care program has fifteen (15) days from the time of written notification of the agency's finding to make a written request for a hearing.
-If a request for a hearing is not received in that time, the permanent employee, applicant, licensee, or other child care program is presumed to accept the finding. - (d) If a request for a hearing is made to the License Board, a hearing shall be held within thirty (30) days and shall be conducted by an individual designated by the county commission. - (e) An employee, applicant, licensee, or other child care program shall have the right to appeal a finding of the License Board to a representative of the department.
+(b) Use records information for purposes other than screening for employment or release records information to other persons for purposes other than screening for employment.
+(2) s.
+77 inter than a felony of the third degree, punishable as provided in s.
+775.082, 75.083, or s.
+775.084, for any person willfully, knowingly, or ntionally to use juvenile records information for any purposes other specified in this section or to release such information to other ons for purposes other than specified in this section.
+Ch 402.3055(2) (3) usion from owning, operating, or being employed by a children's er or other child care program; hearings provided.
+Ch 402.3055(2)(a) (a) The License Board shall deny, suspend, or revoke a license or pursue other remedies provided in Licensing Regulations XVI, in addition to or in lieu of denial, suspension, or revocation for failure to comply with this section.
+The disciplinary actions determination to be made by the License Board and the procedure for hearing for applicants and licensees shall be in accordance with Licensing Regulations XVI.
+Ch 402.3055(2)(b) (b) When the License Board has reasonable cause to believe that grounds for denial or termination of employment exist, it shall notify, in writing, the applicant, licensee, or other child care program and the child care personnel affected, stating the specific record which indicates noncompliance with the standards in Licensing Regulations.
+Ch 402.3055(2)(d) (c) When the License Board is the agency initiating the statement regarding noncompliance of an employee with the standards contained in Licensing Regulations XVI, the employee, applicant, licensee, or other child care program has fifteen (15) days from the time of written notification of the agency's finding to make a written request for a hearing.
+If a request for a hearing is not received in that time, the permanent employee, applicant, licensee, or other child care program is presumed to accept the finding.
+Ch 402.3055(2)(e) (d) If a request for a hearing is made to the License Board, a hearing shall be held within thirty (30) days and shall be conducted by an individual designated by the county commission.
+Ch 402.3055(2)(f) (e) An employee, applicant, licensee, or other child care program shall have the right to appeal a finding of the License Board to a representative of the department.
 Any required hearing shall be held in the county in which the permanent employee is employed.
-The hearing shall be conducted in accordance with provisions of chapter 120. - (f) Refusal on the part of an applicant or licensee to dismiss child care personnel who have been found to be in noncompliance with personnel standards in Licensing Regulations I.A., shall result in automatic denial or revocation of the license in addition to any other remedies pursued by the License Board. - 2.
-Shall be in good health and free from impairment of mental illness.
+The hearing shall be conducted in accordance with provisions of chapter 120.
+Ch 402.3055(2)(g) (f) Refusal on the part of an applicant or licensee to dismiss child care personnel who have been found to be in noncompliance with personnel standards in Licensing Regulations I.A., shall result in automatic denial or revocation of the license in addition to any other remedies pursued by the License Board.
+Ch 61 S.6.(1) 3/9/05 2.
+Shall be in goo d health and free from impairment of mental illness.
+CC Facility Handbook 2.4F 3.
+No perso on sha Il be an operator, owner or employee in a program while using or Children's Center Licensing Regu lations Effec tive 2/ 1/22 19